 The Roberto Cimetta Fund focusses on operators and artists in the Mediterranean.
 The fund offers small travel grants to individuals, which cover 75% of the travel and visa expenses necessary for participating in meetings of a professional cultural network.
 Check the eligibility criteria per call.

 CEC ArtsLink is an international arts service organization.
 Their programs encourage and support exchange of artists and cultural managers between the United States and Eastern and Central Europe, Russia, Central Asia and the Caucasus.
-Two artist/arts manager grants are available: check website for details.
+Two artist/arts manager grants are available.

 The Netherland-America Foundation